bugzilla/bugzilla/extensions/Voting/doc/voting.rst

 Voting
 ######

-To enable the Voting exteion, you must remove the :file:`disabled` file from the directory :file:`extensions/Voting/`, and run :file:`checksetup.pl`.
+To enable the Voting extension, you must remove the :file:`disabled` file from the directory :file:`extensions/Voting/`, and run :file:`checksetup.pl`.